A Sage Green Kitchen, Plus Bath Remodel in Kips Bay

 Sweeten contractor with the right connections

-Our Sweeten contractor saved the day when we had trouble finding a countertop vendor.
+Our Sweeten contractor tapped into his experience and saved the day when we had trouble finding a countertop vendor.
 Everyone we contacted had a backlog of work.
 Luckily, he brought in his own subcontractor, who came in the next day to measure and then the following day to install the material.
 It was a miracle.

 Thank you, Allison and Tim, for sharing your new spaces with us!